Blackbox Dataset Inference for LLM: Evaluation

-To increase the number of member models to balance with the non-member models, we further prepare 10 \textit{local} member models for each dataset atop widely-used base models presented in~\autoref{tab:local_models}.
-Specifically, we fine-tune the base models with QLORA~\cite{qlora} on each target dataset to create new member models.
+To increase the number of member models to balance with the non-member models, we further prepare 10 \textit{local} member models for each dataset atop widely-used models presented in~\autoref{tab:local_models}.
+Specifically, we fine-tune the models with QLORA~\cite{qlora} on each target dataset to create new member models.
 The parameters of QLORA we adjusted include \textit{rank of matrices} (8), \textit{scaling factor} (32), \textit{dropout probability} (0.05), \textit{bias type} (none), \textit{optimizer} (\texttt{paged\_adamw\_8bit}), \textit{learning rate} ($1 \times 10^{-4}$), \textit{batch size} (8), \textit{training epoch} (3)\footnote{Smaller models need more training epochs to reach acceptable training loss.
 Thus, for gemma-2b and glm-2b, we set their training epoch to 4.}, \textit{target modules} (all non-linear hidden layers).
 All other parameters are set to their default values.
+Due to the limited computational resources, we use these hyperparameters instead of those suggested in~\cite{qlora}.
+However, these differences do not affect the results of our method.
+We obtain the same detection results using the suggested parameters by~\cite{qlora} as shown in \autoref{fig:suspect_para}.

-\textbf{Reference Models:} We build our reference models on top of five popular base models, including Mistral-7B-v0.1~\cite{jiang2023mistral}, gemma-7b~\cite{team2024gemma}, Meta-Llama-3-8B~\cite{llama3modelcard}, Qwen2-7B~\cite{qwen2}, and glm-4-9b~\cite{glm2024chatglm}.
-Specifically, we take their corresponding instruct models (Mistral-7B-Instruct-v0.1, gemma-7b-it, Meta-Llama-3-8B-Instruct, Qwen2-7B-Instruct, and glm-4-9b-chat)---which can better follow instructions---as the non-member reference models $\mathbf{R}$.
-We further fine-tune the base models on the target dataset to produce the member reference models $\mathbf{R}^{t}$.
-The fine-tuning follows the same procedure as training our local suspect models.
+\textbf{Reference Models:} We build our reference models on top of five popular models, including Mistral-7B-v0.1~\cite{jiang2023mistral}, gemma-7b~\cite{team2024gemma}, Meta-Llama-3-8B~\cite{llama3modelcard}, Qwen2-7B~\cite{qwen2}, and glm-4-9b~\cite{glm2024chatglm}.
+Specifically, we take their corresponding instruct models which can better follow instructions as the non-member reference models $\mathbf{R}$.
+We further fine-tune the non-member models on the target dataset to produce the member reference models $\mathbf{R}^{t}$.
+The fine-tuning follows the same procedure as training our local member models.